OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Types

 Mini is a type-checked language.
 The compiler should catch any inconsistent use of types.
-We believe the only ways that type errors can go undetected by the compiler are incorrect uses of the `unsafecast` or `unioncast` operators, or `asm` expressions.
+We believe the only ways that type errors can go undetected by the compiler are, incorrect uses of the `unsafecast` operator, `unioncast` operator, or an `asm` expression.

 Mini has the following types:

 `bool`

-> `true` or `false` (an atomic type with the zero value `false`)
+> `true` or `false`

 `uint`

-> a 256-bit unsigned big-endian integer.
+> A 256-bit unsigned big-endian integer.

 `int`

-> a 256-bit signed (twos complement) big-endian integer.
+> A 256-bit signed (twos complement) big-endian integer.

 `bytes32`

-> a string of 32 bytes.
+> A string of 32 bytes.

 `address`

-> a 20-byte Ethereum address, can hold any value between `0` and `2^160-1`.
+> A 20-byte Ethereum address, can hold any value between `0` and `2^160-1`.

 `buffer`

 > Buffers are a type that contains an series of bytes.
 > Buffers internally can be of length up to 2^128-1, however, as both the `setbuffer` and `getbuffer` expressions may only handle indices
-> up to `2^("system register size in bits")-1`, this limitation does not impact maximum size unless the hardware running the system has a bit width over 128.
+> up to `2^("system register size in bits")-1`, this limitation does not impact maximum size unless the hardware running the system register size is over 128.

 `void`